Jonah Heim Player Props: Rangers vs. Rays

 Rays Pitching Rankings

-- The 8.6 strikeouts per nine innings put together by the Rays pitching staff ranks 20th in MLB.
+- The Rays pitching staff is 19th in the league with a collective 8.6 strikeouts per nine innings.

-- The Rays have a 3.53 team ERA that ranks third across all league pitching staffs.
+- The Rays have a 3.58 team ERA that ranks third across all MLB pitching staffs.

-- Rays pitchers combine to allow the 10th-fewest home runs in baseball (66 total, one per game).
+- Rays pitchers combine to give up 67 home runs (one per game), the ninth-fewest in baseball.

-- Bradley (4-2) takes the mound for the Rays in his eighth start of the season.
-He has a 3.60 ERA in 35 2/3 innings pitched, with 48 strikeouts.
+- McClanahan (9-1) is going for his 10th victory when he gets the starting nod for the Rays in his 14th start of the season.
+He's put together a 2.02 ERA in 75 2/3 innings pitched, with 87 strikeouts.

-- In his most recent time out on Sunday against the Boston Red Sox, the right-hander tossed five innings, giving up two earned runs while surrendering six hits.
+- The lefty last pitched on Monday against the Boston Red Sox, when he threw six innings, allowing one earned run while giving up five hits.

-- In seven games this season, the 22-year-old has an ERA of 3.60, with 12.3 strikeouts per nine innings.
-Opponents are batting .248 against him.

 © 2023 Data Skrive.
 All rights reserved.